 If the Executive Officer at any time determines that a certified fuel pathway does not meet the requirements of this subarticle or the operational conditions specified in the pathway summary issued by the Executive Officer, the Executive Officer may revoke or modify the certification.

 Designation of Confidential Business Information.
 The definition of “confidential business information,” for the purposes of this section, is the same as the definition of “trade secret” found in Government Code, section 6254.7.
 All documents (including spreadsheets and other items not in a standard document format) that are designated to contain confidential business information (CBI) must prominently display the phrase “Contains Confidential Business Information” above the main document title and in a running header.
 Additionally, a separate, redacted version of such documents must also be submitted.
-The redacted versions must be approved by the applicant for public posting on LCFS web site.
-Specific redactions must be replaced with the phrase “Confidential business information has been redacted by the applicant.”
-This phrase must be displayed clearly wherever CBI has been redacted.
+The redacted versions must be approved by the applicant for public posting on the LCFS website.
+The redaction must be displayed clearly wherever CBI has been redacted.
 If the applicant claims that information it submits is confidential, it must also provide contact information required by California Code of Regulations, title 17, section 91011.

 Public Disclosure of Application Materials and Use of Application Materials in the LCFS Data Management System.